 This course satisfies 3 hours of requirements for School of Business students majoring in BEM.

-Spring 2016 with Dr. Mary Wayne-Thomas, Theatre and Entrepreneurship
+Spring 2016 with Prof. Mary Wayne-Thomas, Theatre and Entrepreneurship

 Students pay current Wake Forest tuition and housing fees.
 Students are responsible for all meals, round-trip airfare, additional travel, books, and other personal expenses.

 Special scholarships for study at Worrell House are available through the David Hadley/Worrell House Scholarship Fund, the Ivy Hixson Fund, and the Hubert Humphrey Studies Abroad Scholarship.
 Students may apply for additional scholarships through the Center for International Studies.

 The Resident Professor is responsible for selecting each group based on the following criteria:

 * Social and emotional maturity